Heidi Thorne is an author and business speaker specializing in sales and marketing topics for coaches, consultants, and solopreneurs.

 Almost any business could reframe itself as a "-preneurship."
-Pick your business, add "-preneur" to it and—boom!—you call yourself a "[your business here]-preneur."
+Pick your business, add "-preneur" to it, and—boom!—you call yourself a "[your business here]-preneur."
 But that's not what's being discussed here.
 Following are some special types of entrepreneurs who are identified by either their business structure, who they are, or the type of work they do.

 Just as small businesses are defined by their size, Solopreneur business operations are comprised of only the founder/owner.
-They are often consultants, freelance professionals or home-based businesses that just prefer to limit their work to that which they can complete themselves or with the assistance of outsourced services.
+They are often consultants, freelance professionals, or home-based businesses that just prefer to limit their work to that which they can complete themselves or with the assistance of outsourced services.

 Some mompreneur operations are true entrepreneurial ventures that are brand new business ideas, maybe even sparked by their parenting experience.
 Other mompreneurs are really solopreneurs and may identify as one or the other depending on what they feel is more advantageous.
-Still others are just traditional or home-based small businesses who call themselves mompreneurs to satisfy their entrepreneurial drive or attract an audience sympathetic to their profiting-while-parenting status.
+Still, others are just traditional or home-based small businesses that call themselves mompreneurs to satisfy their entrepreneurial drive or attract an audience sympathetic to their profiting-while-parenting status.

 Another problem with mompreneur businesses is that, regardless of their size, they are still legitimate businesses.
-Juggling the high demands of both business and motherhood can be exhausting, frustrating and maybe even financially challenging, which could negate anything the business actually accomplishes.
+Juggling the high demands of both business and motherhood can be exhausting, frustrating, and maybe even financially challenging, which could negate anything the business actually accomplishes.